codefellows/seattle-code-javascript-401d40/README.md

 The first half of the course (the "Backend Section") is made up of 4 modules:

-- Data Modeling
+- REST APIs
-- Express API Server
 - Authentication and Authorization
 - Realtime (Sockets, Messages, Queuing)
+- Serverless Applications

 The second half of the course (the "Frontend Section") is comprised of 4 modules, focused on React